Akash-Peace/OPENCV-KIVY-WINDOWSAPP/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Just Wink project objective is to detect & count how many members are in front of the camera and following the project name, it detects wink.
-As it is mentioned, I decided to present this project as a windows application, particularly using [Kivy framework](https://kivy.org/#home) combining with [OpenCV](https://opencv.org/).
+As mentioned, I decided to present this project as a windows application, particularly using the [Kivy framework](https://kivy.org/#home) combining with [OpenCV](https://opencv.org/).
 Just Wink is an offline application, So it is _100%_ safe to use.
-This project is licensed by [MIT](https://github.com/Akash-Peace/OPENCV-KIVY-WINDOWSAPP/blob/main/LICENSE) and it is free to use, fork, modify and distribute.
-If you like this project give a _star_ and follow me.
+[MIT](https://github.com/Akash-Peace/OPENCV-KIVY-WINDOWSAPP/blob/main/LICENSE) licenses this project and it is free to use, fork, modify and distribute.
+If you like this project, give a _star_ and follow me.

 ## Built With